IGCN: Integrative Graph Convolution Networks for patient level insights and biomarker discovery in multi-omics integration: Methods

-To obtain the node embeddings from multi-modal graph, each GCN model in IGCN can be defined as:
+IGCN employs GCN modules on graph networks to obtain the node embeddings.
+Each GCN module in IGCN can be defined as:

-for $i=1,2,...,p$, where $p$ is the total number of data modalities and $X_i \in \mathbb{R}^{m \times d}$ is the feature matrix ($m$ is the number of nodes and $d$ is the feature size). $D_i$ and $W_i$ are the node degree and the learnable weight matrices, respectively. $\sigma$ is the activation function.
+for $i=1,2,...,p$, where $p$ is the total number of data modalities (omics types) and $X_i \in \mathbb{R}^{m \times d}$ is the feature matrix ($m$ is the number of nodes and $d$ is the feature size). $D_i$ and $W_i$ are the node degree and the learnable weight matrices, respectively. $\sigma$ is the activation function.
 We used a single layer GCN to obtain the node embeddings ($H_i$) for each network layer, however, a multi-layer GCN can be considered as outlined in~\citep{kipf2016semi}.

-In our work, the original adjacency matrix $\Hat{A}_i \in \mathbb{R}^{m \times m}$ was constructed by calculating the cosine similarities between pairs of nodes and edges with cosine similarities larger than a threshold $\epsilon$ were retained.
+In our work, the original adjacency matrix ${A}_i \in \mathbb{R}^{m \times m}$ was constructed by calculating cosine similarity of each node pair and filtering out edges with cosine similarity $<\epsilon$.
 The adjacency matrix can be defined as: